lesommer/lesommer.github.io/publications.md

 Pdf reprints of my papers are available [here](https://cloud.univ-grenoble-alpes.fr/index.php/s/DfycDwGsbqobW92).
 Bibtex references can be obtained with [doi2bib](https://www.doi2bib.org/).

 ## Papers in preparation
- 1. Yan et al. Adjoint-based online learning of two-layer quasi-geostrophic baroclinic turbulence.
-In preparation for the *Journal of Advances in Modeling Earth Systems*.
  1. El Aouni A. et al. Machine learning predictions of the probability of presence of objects lost at sea.
 In preparation for the *Journal of Operationnal Oceanography*.

 ## Submitted papers and papers in revision
+ 1. Yan et al. Adjoint-based online learning of two-layer quasi-geostrophic baroclinic turbulence.
+Submitted to the *Journal of Advances in Modeling Earth Systems*, preprint on arXiv:[2411.14106](https://arxiv.org/abs/2411.14106).
  1. Bendinger et al. Characteristics of Mesoscale Eddies in the Labrador Sea: Insights from Ship Observations and a Rankine Vortex Model.
 Submitted to the *Journal of Physical Oceanography*.
  1. Balwada D. et al. Learning Machine Learning with Lorenz-96.
 Submitted to the *Journal of Open Source Education*.
 Preprint on ESS Open Archive:[10.22541/essoar.170365239.95851488/v1](https://essopenarchive.org/users/534026/articles/695037-learning-machine-learning-with-lorenz-96)
  1. Frezat H. et al. Gradient-free on-line learning of subgrid-scale dynamics with neural emulators.
 Submitted to the *Journal of Advances in Modeling Earth Systems*.
 Preprint on arXiv:[2310.19385](https://arxiv.org/abs/2310.19385)